meyn-git/meyncraft/README.md

 * You will need to set the installer to allow the signature: https://www.youtube.com/watch?v=s40bCNnFUgg
 * Run the installer

+## Sysmac event array
+MeynCraft creates structured text code to copy EventGlobal variable to the EventGlobalArray variable by reading an Omron Sysmac file.
+This is needed for more efficient communication with Exor-JMobile touch screens or MeynConnect.
+* Import this file in Sysmac with Menu \ Tools \ IEC 61131-10 XML \ Import'
+* Merge when needed
+* Right click the section in program "GeneratedByMeynCraft" and select copy with dependence
+* Paste the generated section at the end of section "Global\EventHandling"'
+* Remove program "GeneratedByMeynCraft"

-## Xor-JMobile tags
+## Exor-JMobile tags
-MeynCraft creates Xor-JMobile touch screen tags from a Omron Sysmac file.:
+MeynCraft creates Exor-JMobile touch screen tags from a Omron Sysmac file.:
-* All global variables that are published will be converted to Xor-JMobile tags
+* All global variables that are published will be converted to Exor-JMobile tags
-* If will create a tag for each variable or data type that is (an array of) a base type (e.g. a boolean or int)
+* It will create a tag for each variable or data type that is (an array of) a base type (e.g. a boolean or int)
 * The generated tags are stored in an xml file so that it can be imported by JMobile:
   * Open a JMobile project
   * Open the tags window from the left menu Configuration\Tags